-Meadowbrook’s Parent-Child program provides education and resources for parents and their young children ages 6 months to 3 years.
+Meadowbrook’s Parent-Child program provides education and resources for parents and their children from birth to 3 years.
 In an inviting environment that echoes the rhythms and atmosphere of a Waldorf Early Childhood classroom, parents and children come together to explore the wonders of the first three years of life.

 Parents engage in home-like activities or make simple crafts while their children help them or play near-by.
 Children play with simple, natural toys and materials and are guided through the morning by the gentle rhythm of circle time, creative play, snack and story time.

 The classes also offer parents an opportunity to discuss child development, parent issues and Waldorf Education with an experienced Waldorf parent and teacher.

 The Waldorf Early Childhood teacher works with the young child by creating a warm, beautiful and loving home-like environment, which is protective and secure and where things happen in a predictable, regular manner.

 The teacher engages in domestic, practical, and artistic activities which children can readily imitate (for example, baking, gardening, and handicrafts), adapting the work to the changing seasons and festivals of the year.